 Kazakhstan confirms 7 more coronavirus deaths, total at 88

-Seven more coronavirus-related deaths were recorded in Kazakhstan, Trend reports citing Kazinform.
+Seven more coronavirus-related deaths were recorded in Kazakhstan, Trend reports citing Kazinfrom.

 Two patients born in 1945 and 1974 died in Turkestan region, a woman born in 1932 and a man born in 1941 in West Kazakhstan, two men born in 1949 and 1939 in Karaganda region, a patient born in 1965 in Almaty succumbed to COVID-19 bringing the country’s death toll to 88.